With all the hype, it may come as a surprise to you that there are multiple types of Robotic Process Automation (RPA).

 There are two ways a process can be automated with RPA – with an employee interacting with it or run completely without any interventions.

 Let us look at these types of RPA and how you can go about choosing what is right for your use cases.

-Types of RPA Automation and how to choose
+Types of RPA Automation

 There are mainly two kinds of RPA automation based on how the software helps you automate.
 One of them is like an assistant that you call upon to help you complete the tasks and the other kind of automation is mostly for back office work.
 What does that mean?